h-livv/atlas/README.md

 # Atlas

-A modular framework for quantum simulation, providing tools for variational eigensolvers, quantum dynamics, hardware execution, and benchmarking.
+A computational framework for simulating and benchmarking the dynamics of physically relevant quantum systems.

 ## Features